My Church, My Temple

 Followed their smoke to the skies

-Until there— I found God in your eyes
+Until I found God in your eyes

-And the way they see the stars.
+And the way you see the stars.

 My church, my temple,